10 Best Herbal Tinctures For Viral Hepatitis

 curcuma longa tincture

-Curcuma longa, commonly known as turmeric, has been traditionally used for its anti-inflammatory and antioxidant properties, and recent studies suggest that its active compound, curcumin, may hold potential in supporting liver health.
+Curcuma longa, commonly known as turmeric, has been traditionally used for its anti-inflammatory and antioxidant properties, and recent studies suggest that its active compound, curcumin, may offer therapeutic potential for viral hepatitis.

 3. Hypericum perforatum